artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 ## Performance

-Your app is now running a lot of it's code in JavaScript, isn't that slower?
+Your app is now running a lot of its code in JavaScript, isn't that slower?
 It's definitely true that your compiled JS will not be as fast as Objective-C or Swift.
 We haven't benchmarked our before/after view controllers because it's not a fair comparison, we switched [from REST to GrahpQL][graphql-ios] at the same time.
 Our networking time was reduced so drastically, that it's hard to talk about the JS vs native performance.

 However there are a few advantages to running your app in JavaScript:

-* There is no main thread, you cannot write blocking code
+* There is no main thread, you cannot write the UIKit UI thread
 * There is no need to recreate JSON into native representations
-* A lot of the hard work in React Native (layout, view manipulation) is done natively
+* A lot of the hard work in React Native (layout, view manipulation) is done natively and in it's own off-main thread
 * For critical code, you can move to native, we did this for our image thumbnails

 One place that doesn't feel good writing in JavaScript is scroll events.
 This code has to generally be performance critical.
 This affects you when you want to have fancy transitions in your view controllers, however the animations API uses native code and with some careful consideration it's very feasible to re-write those scroll events into a declarative API.